ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterTimestamps/course.md

 ## Arithmetics

-In LIGO, timestamps can be added to integers :
+In LIGO, timestamps can be added to integers:

 ```
 const today: timestamp = Tezos.get_now();
 const one_day: int = 86_400;
 const in_24_hrs: timestamp = today + one_day;
-const some_date: timestamp = ("2000-01-01T10:10:10Z" as timestamp);
+const some_date: timestamp = "2000-01-01T10:10:10Z" as timestamp;
 const one_day_later: timestamp = some_date + one_day;
 const _24_hrs_ago: timestamp = today - one_day;
 ```

 ## Comparison

-You can compare timestamps using the same comparison operators applying to numbers.
+You can compare timestamps using the same comparison operators that apply to numbers.

 ```
 const not_tommorow: bool = (Tezos.get_now() == in_24_hrs);